How we built a table for our Big Green Egg

 Fitzy hinted over the years that he might like a Big Green Egg.
 He heard about The Egg from some coworkers and thought perhaps we should try one.
 In cooking circles The Big Green Egg is considered legendary.
 While he normally doesn’t ask for much, I took this subtle hint as a great idea for his upcoming birthday.

-Boy was he surprised when he found one in the garage for his birthday.
+As far as I know, for my birthday he intends to give me one of the most beautiful tennis bracelets for women.
+So, it is my responsibility to plan something on that scale.
+Boy, was he surprised when he found one in the garage for his birthday.
 But like all DIYers, I knew immediately we would want to build the table ourselves.
 How is that for a birthday gift!
 “Here you go honey…now go build yourself a table” That is how we roll around here, especially after he spent the time reading through this wood router guide to figure out some tips and tricks. 🙂